lervag/vimtex/README.md

 Below is a list of features offered by VimTeX.
 The features are accessible as both commands and mappings.
 The mappings generally start with `<localleader>l`, but if desired one can disable default mappings to define custom mappings.
-All features are enabled by default, but each feature may be disabled if desired.
+Nearly all features are enabled by default, but each feature may be disabled if desired.
+The two exceptions are code folding and formating, which are disabled by default and must be manually enabled.

 - Document compilation with [latexmk](http://users.phys.psu.edu/~collins/software/latexmk-jcc/),